-The important methods of pexpect.spawn class are except().
+The important methods of pexpect.spawn class are expect().

 This method waits for the child process to return a given string.
 The pattern specified in the except method will be matched all through the string.
-The timeout is used to rise pexpect.TIMEOUT.
-The searchwindowsize is used to set the maxread of the class.
+The timeout is used to raise pexpect.TIMEOUT.
+The searchwindowsize parameter is used to set the maxread attribute of the class.
 Set async_ = True when creating a non-blocking application.

-The example prints the index that matches with the child process.
+The example prints the index that matches the child process.

 Method 3: Using sendline(s = ” “)